 - Falls from heights.
 The most common workplace injury on land or on sea, a fall from a height, can lead to broken bones, traumatic brain injuries, spinal cord injuries, and death.

-Experienced Maritime Attorney
+Experienced Maritime Injury Lawyer

 Mr. Flattmann has practiced law since 2005.
 He has a thorough knowledge of maritime law, including the Jones Act, a federal law that governs the liability of marine employers and operators for work-related injuries that occur to seamen.
 Benefits under the Jones Act include lost wages (maintenance), loss of earning capacity, medical bills (cure), rehabilitation, disability, pain and suffering, and loss of quality of life.